rocky-linux/documentation/en/rocky/8/guides/RL_rsnapshot_backup.md

 ## Multiple Machine or Multiple Server Backups

 Doing backups of multiple machines from a machine with a RAID array or large storage capacity, either on premises or from across the Internet works very well.
 If running from across the Internet, you need to make sure that both locations have adequate bandwidth for the backups to occur.
-In my previous job, we used both an on-premise disk array and an off-premise disk array for maximum redundancy.
+You can use rsnapshot to synchronize an on-site server with an off-site backup array or backup server to improve data redundancy.

 ### Assumptions